 Correction of the zero value may be needed and can rapidly be performed.
-Pressing the ZERO key will set the forces of all used input channels for the selected Function Block to zero (providing that the ZERO key is enabled in the set-up).
+Pressing the zeroing key sequence, see section 'Operating display', will set the forces of all used input channels for the selected Function Block to zero (providing that the ZERO key is enabled in the set-up).